arith-lang/proto-impl/docs/getting-started/tutorial.md

 9. `substring` takes a starting position, and end position, and a string, then returns a string with the characters from start to end (non-inclusive of the end position) from the original string.
 Try a few different values for the starting and ending position and see how it works.
 Try it with other strings that aren't your name.
 10. The `string-replace` function lets you replace part of a string with other text.
 Instead of using the built-in `string-replace` function, see if you can combine `string-append` and `substring` to replace the space between your first and last names with an underscore.

-## Booleans and the conditional expression

 ## Variable definitions

 ## Moving to a text editor

+## Booleans, predicates, and the conditional expression

 ## Getting user input